List of Fullmetal Alchemist: Brotherhood episodes

-Fullmetal Alchemist: Brotherhood (鋼の錬金術師 FULLMETAL ALCHEMIST, Hagane no Renkinjutsushi), is the second independent anime television series adaptation produced by Bones and Aniplex based on the Fullmetal Alchemist manga series by Hiromu Arakawa.
-Yasuhiro Irie served as series director while Hiroshi Ōnogi served as screenwriter.
+Fullmetal Alchemist: Brotherhood (鋼の錬金術師 FULLMETAL ALCHEMIST, Hagane no Renkinjutsushi (Note: In Japan, the "Fullmetal Alchemist" English subtitle is added behind the original Japanese title to avoid confusion with the 2003 TV series and is generally not spoken aloud among native Japanese speakers.
+The subtitle can also be abbreviated down to "FA".)) is the second independent anime television series adaptation produced by Bones and Aniplex based on the manga series Fullmetal Alchemist by Hiromu Arakawa.
+Yasuhiro Irie served as series director, while Hiroshi Ōnogi served as the screenwriter.
 The series follows the story of two alchemist brothers, Edward and Alphonse Elric, who want to restore their bodies after a disastrous failed attempt to revive their mother through alchemy.
-Unlike the first anime adaptation, which diverged into a completely original story direction halfway through its run, the second series directly follows all the events of the original manga.
-Fullmetal Alchemist: Brotherhood comprises a total of 64 episodes, 4 original video animations (OVAs), and 1 theatrical film.
+Unlike the original 2003 anime adaptation, which diverged into a story exclusive to that series near the beginning of its run, the second series directly follows the entire story from the original manga.
+Fullmetal Alchemist: Brotherhood comprises a total of 64 episodes, 4 original video animations (OVAs), and a theatrical spin-off film.

 The anime series premiered on April 5, 2009, on MBS and TBS's Sunday 5:30 p.m.
 JST anime timeblock, replacing Mobile Suit Gundam 00.
 It received its English language premiere five days later on Animax Asia, with Japanese audio and English subtitles.
 Anime licensing distributor Funimation (now Crunchyroll LLC) streamed English subtitled episodes four days after the Japanese air dates on both its website and its YouTube channel.
 Funimation suspended streaming of the series for a few weeks in May following the accidental leak of an episode of One Piece from its servers before it had aired in Japan.
 Every episode was also made available on American subscription service Hulu, showing 14 days after their original airing, as well as via Australia's Madman Entertainment.
 English dubbed episodes of the series started premiering on American cable network Adult Swim from February 14, 2010, onwards, at 12:00 a.m.
 ET as part of its Saturday night action block.